This post contains affiliate links, which means if you click on them and make a purchase then I may earn a small commission at no extra cost to you.

 My friend lent me a copy of her fantastic book, Baby Bargains, which breaks down all the things you do (and do not) need for your baby, recommendations on items by category, and money-saving tips.

-I was shocked to see how much a child could cost in a first year.
+I was shocked.
 According to the 2011 edition, the average household spends over $7000 on baby stuff in the first year.

 I don’t know about you, but I didn’t have an extra $7,000 laying around.

-Since reading that, I have made it my mission to save money on baby items for my daughter.
+Since reading that, I have made it my mission to save money on clothes and toys for my daughters.

-Not because I am cheap, but because I would rather have money to spend on experiential things for her, like a trip to a local museum or a playspace for when the weather is bad.
-Not to mention babies grow so quickly, that it just seems like such a waste both financially and for the environment to buy things brand new that she will quickly outgrow in a matter of months.
+Not because I am cheap, but because I would rather have money to spend on experiential things for her, like a trip to a local museum or a play space for when the weather is bad.

-With a little bit of patience and an open mind it is very easy to buy things for way cheaper, or even get them for free, for your children.
+With a little bit of patience, it’s super easy to buy things for way cheaper, (or even for free!) for your children.

-How you can save money on clothes, toys and necessities for your children
+8 ways save money on clothes, toys, and necessities for your children

-Freecycle is, as the name implies, an online site that allows you to give away and request things for free.
-In regards to baby items, so far I have only used it for requesting baby clothes for my daughter, but I have also seen people giving away carseats, pack ‘n plays, games, toys, books…you name it!
-And if you are new to Freecycle, be sure to check out my post about the unofficial rules for using Freecycle.
+I have only used it for requesting baby clothes for my daughter, but I have also seen people giving away carseats, pack ‘n plays, games, toys, books…you name it!

 I live in a very densely populated part of the country, so on any given weekend from late spring until around October there are an endless number of yard sales.
 I looked online specifically for ones that were selling baby items last fall and I was able to get some amazing deals for clothes for my daughter that will last her through the end of this year.

-This one is one of my favorites, but I am not sure how much this is utilized in other parts of the country.
+This one is one of my favorites!.
 There are a number of family-related listservs by town where people advertise everything from upcoming family-friendly events, share information about childcare, and sell and give away baby and kids’ items.
 My favorite feature is you can put out a call that you are looking for something in particular.
 I have used it to get a carrier (for free!) and an infant tent for the beach.

 I have a friend who’s baby is nine months older than my daughter, and we have been able to borrow so many things from her, including some big-ticket items including a swing, bouncing seat, and most of the cloth diapers we use for my daughter.
 Whenever she outgrows something our friend lent to us, we just return it so she will have it for whenever she has her next child.
 I anticipate as more of my friends start having children that we will be lending more of our items to them as well.